Televen: History

 8 transmitters are acquired to begin operations in cities where the signal was not received Televen: Maturin, Valle de la Pascua, Mérida, Valencia, Puerto Cabello.
 In other cities the existing transmitters are upgraded: Caracas, Coro, Central Coast, Maracaibo, Maracay, Puerto Ordaz, Puerto La Cruz and Margarita.

 In 1998 the channel celebrated its first decade.
 It began transmitting its signal with the highest technology via satellite "Intelsat 806".
 It acquired and began to remodel a building to install its new headquarters to a larger space, able to support its growth.
 That year, they began to see the fruits of a successful policy direction and programming.

 In 2004, Televen began producing more shows and restructured their prime time schedule.

 Televen has been known to occasionally export some of their programs overseas.
 One of these was Chamokropolis, which was similar to a show that Televen also aired, called Nubeluz, which came from Peru.

 Televen, along with Venevisión, successfully got the rights to broadcasting Venezuelan national baseball games from RCTV and received the right to broadcast baseball games from U.S. Major League Baseball.

-Televen once aired the popular Japanese cartoons (also known as "anime") Saint Seiya (Los Caballeros Del Zodiaco), Slam Dunk, Magic Knight Rayearth (Las Guerreras Magicas), Sailor Moon, Slayers (Los Justicieros), and Captain Tsubasa (Oliver y Benji), Ninja Hattori-kun, and (Hattori el Ninja), among other popular titles.

-Televen also aired TV series from the 90s like Rescue 911 (Rescate 911), The Simpsons (Los Simpsons), The Nanny (La Ninera), Full House (Tres por Tres), Saved by the Bell (Salvados por la Campana), The Wonder Years (Los Años Maravillosos), The Fresh Prince of Bel-Air (El Principe del Rap), Home Improvement (Mejorando la Casa), Clueless, Hang Time (Estrellas Escolares), Blossom, Doogie Howser M.D., Boy Meets World (Aprendiendo a Vivir), Who's The Boss (Quien Manda a Quien), Friends, South Park, Happy Tree Friends, Drawn Together (La casa de los dibujos), Sabrina, the Teenage Witch (Sabrina, la bruja Adolescente), Buffy the Vampire Slayer and Freakazoid (Fenomenoide).

-Televen also aired Club Disney, a block of Disney cartoons including Darkwing Duck (El Pato Darkwing), Ducktales (Pato Aventuras), Goof Troop (La Tropa Goofy), 101 Dalmatians (101 Dalmatas), Doug (Doug de Disney), Bonkers, and Chip 'n Dale Rescue Rangers.